 who, together with Xavier Nueno, seeks to highlight ways in which iconic Mexican architects had erased the spaces of domestic labor.

-Frida Escobedo, who is teaching an architecture studio at the Graduate School of Design this semester, explains the studio’s origin as a moment of discerning architectural deceit.
+Frida Escobedo, who is teaching an architecture studio at the Graduate School of Design this semester that is supported by Knoll, Inc., explains the studio’s origin as a moment of discerning architectural deceit.
 As a participant in the 2007 Ordos 100 project to design a house in Inner Mongolia (according to ArchDaily: “one hundred 1,000-sqm villas designed by 100 hip architects in 100 days”), she noticed an oddity in the architectural program: The single-family house was to include two kitchens.
 But to Escobedo, “Two kitchens equals two households in one house, and it just stuck in my head.”
 It implied a household of hidden servants who would prepare the food in one kitchen so that it could be presented in the other kitchen—a space of entertainment for the homeowners.
 The project brief thereby suggested that the architects should render one household invisible, even as the house itself would become a showpiece for the architecture firm and for the wealthy family who purchased it.

 Escobedo began to focus on the systematic, global tendency of architecture to conceal spaces of domestic labor—and the people (mostly women) who work in them—a process she calls “invisibilization.”
 Earlier this year, Escobedo highlighted this in Domestic Orbits, a detailed study of five modern domestic buildings in Mexico.
 The book offers “a counter-history of Modern architecture that questions the duality among the visible/invisible, those who count and those who do not.”
 Xavier Nueno, her collaborator on both the project and the GSD studio that bears the same title, explains that the study’s aim is to highlight how “iconic Mexican architects” had “erased the spaces of domestic labor.”
 Using techniques of mapping, Escobedo and Nueno show that the forces that bind together the owners of the houses and their domestic laborers also serve to keep them apart in spatially distinct domains, just as a dynamic tension causes a celestial body and its satellites always to circle each other.